Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Multi-Cell Scenario

 where $S$ is the desired dedicated signal and $I$ is the received interference.
 Both of these signals are subject to the stochastic nature of the PPP.
-Considering the attenuation as in the case of the single cell model, the signal $S$ can be described in more detail according to:
+Considering the attenuation as in the case of the single cell model, the signal $S$ can be described in more detail according to

-where $\ell_u$ is now written as a function of the distance $R$ between the user $u$ and the BS $b$.
-On the other hand, the received interference $I$ from all interfering BSs is found:
+where $\ell_u$ is now written as a function of the distance $R$ between the user $u$ and the serving BS $b$.
+On the other hand, the received interference $I$ from all interfering BSs is

-with the last part simply derived by using \eqref{eq:pInterf}.
-The summation is performed over any interfering BS $i$ with respective distance $r_i$ from user $u$ and signal fading coefficient $h_{f,i}$.
-By plugging the last expressions into \eqref{eq:SINRu}:
+with the right-hand equation simply derived by using \eqref{eq:pInterf}.
+The summation is performed over any interfering BS $i$ with respective distance $r_i$ from user $u$ and fading gain $g_{u,i}$.
+By substituting the last expressions into \eqref{eq:SINRu}, we obtain